amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Fowler (UK)

-Fowler was an English maker of pocket watch slide rules.
+Fowler were an English maker of pocket watch slide rules.
 They were founded in 1853, and they held numerous British patents.
 Fowler calculators were exceedingly well-made, like expensive pocket watches, and they came in high-quality wooden cases that resembled jewel boxes.

 ***Fowler's Universal Calculator***—At about 8.5 cm in diameter, the Fowler's Universal Calculator is perfectly sized for the hand.
 Etched into the glass face cover is the fixed red hairline, aligned with the crown at 12 o'clock.
 Turning this crown clockwise rotates the face anticlockwise, and turning it anticlockwise rotates the face clockwise.
 All the scales are etched onto this one-piece, rotating face.
 And turning the crown at 2 o'clock clockwise rotates the clear plastic cursor bearing the black hairline clockwise, and turning it anticlockwise rotates the cursor anticlockwise.
 It is a bit odd that this slide rule has no $x^2$ $A$ and $B$ scales, but it has a very long, triple-cycle $\sqrt[3]{x}$ scale.